anytizer/sargam-blog.lmms/README.md

 To ease the user, I create a random lyrics per letter once while you generate your melody.
 And, this lyrics is preseved in your work.

-If you generate ABAACB song structure there, will be repeatetions of the notations.
+If you generate ABABCB song structure there, will be repeatitions of the notations.
 Hence, if you were lucky to get more pleasing notation, you can recognize it through out rest of the the song.

-For example, the [song structure](https://en.wikipedia.org/wiki/Song_structure) ABAACB would give:
+For example, the [song structure](https://en.wikipedia.org/wiki/Song_structure) ABABCB would give:

 ```
  1: D     E     C     C     D     C     D,E   G     -     G     E     C     D     E     E     D,E
  2: E     -     D,C   E,E   D     G     G     E     D     C     C     D,D   C     E     -     E